OlesiaPolevoi/react-burger/README.md

 Stellar React Burger Application

+WEBSITE
+For a hands-on experience of the React Burger application, visit: https://olesiapolevoi.github.io/react-burger/#/

 This application was built using React and TypeScript to create a delightful burger ordering experience.

-Overview
+OVERVIEW
-The React Burger application provides a user-friendly interface for ordering delicious burgers online.
-With its intuitive design and seamless navigation, customers can easily browse through a variety of burger options and place their orders hassle-free.
+This React Burger application provides a user-friendly interface for ordering delicious burgers online.
+With its intuitive design and seamless navigation, you can easily browse through a variety of burger options and place your orders hassle-free.

-Features
+FEATURES
-Browse a diverse selection of mouthwatering burger choices.
+Browse a diverse selection of mouthwatering cosmic burger choices.
 Customize your burger by adding or removing ingredients.
-Place orders and experience a smooth checkout process.
+Place orders and watch it being prepared.
 Enjoy responsive design that adapts to different devices and screen sizes.

-Getting Started
+GETTING STARTED
 To view the project in your browser, simply follow these steps:

 Open your preferred web browser.